Back

 Dissecting the Layers

-By examining the illustration above we can see the many layers of intermediaries that exist between a person’s abstract bodily need and the concrete satisfaction of the need.
+By examining the illustration under the text we can see the many layers of intermediaries that exist between a person’s abstract bodily need and the concrete satisfaction of the need.

 Institutional Layer – Within this layer we see the financial sector, oil and gas, university gatekeepers, federal and local authorities, city planners, plus water and electric utility providers.
 There are many, many others.
 These are the titans of crony capitalism and the elected weasels and technocrats of the socialist bureaucracy.
 Predators, rent seekers, and your run-of-the-mill, unwitting, everyday enemies of human freedom abound here.